pmbittner/pmbittner.github.io/_projects/BroT.md

 {% include repository/repo.liquid repository="SoftVarE-Group/BroT" %}
 </div>

 _Oh, and BroT means Branch Of study Tool.
-(I wanted a cool name for the FOSD Cool Wall (scroll down on [Christian Kästner's website](https://www.cs.cmu.edu/~ckaestne/) to learn more about it)_
+(I wanted a cool name for the FOSD Cool Wall.
+Scroll down on [Christian Kästner's website](https://www.cs.cmu.edu/~ckaestne/) to learn more about it.)_